 Machine translation automatically converts a source text from one language into a target text in another language.

-Machine translation saves the language service provider time and money, making it more likely that potential clients will choose to translate their content.
+Machine translation saves the language service provider time and money, making it more likely that potential clients will decide to translate their content.

 With machine translation, the target text is ready in seconds.
 This also eliminates the costs involved at the actual translation stage.